 Data and Methodology

 The study mainly depends on secondary data sources and the data extracted from various Kerala Migration Survey (here in after KMS).
-The KMS administered by the Centre for Development Studies (CDS), Thiruvananthapuram with the cooperation of Government of Kerala.
+The KMS is administered by the Centre for Development Studies (CDS), Thiruvananthapuram with the cooperation of the Government of Kerala.
 KMS offers extensive time-series data ranging from 1998-2018.
 The survey provides wide range of information regarding trends and patterns of migration, inflow of remittances, facts about return migrants, social and economic status of migrant households, and regional disparity in migration.
 To verify the trends in diaspora and inflow of remittances, the work utilizes statistical and quantitative techniques.
 The study employs trend analysis, patterns in regional disparity, regression analysis and migration flow projections.
 To maintain soundness of KMS data, it is re-validated with various secondary source information like RBI reports on remittance, migration data set of IBRD and reports from Kerala Economic Review.

 Trends in Migration and Remittances